Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by LPV embedding

-with $A_v(p(t))=\mathcal{A} $ and $B_v(p(t))=\mathcal{B} $.
-Since the connection between the scheduling variable and state-input pairs are known by $\psi$, the scheduling parameter is available for realizing a gain-scheduling feedback law and for recovering input-scheduling-parameter-state trajectories from the nonlinear system.
-Thereby, a set membership for the velocity form \eqref{velocity_form} can be gathered by the set of all LPV systems admissible with the data, analogously to \eqref{Set_mem_LPV1} and \eqref{Set_mem_LPV2}.
-Moreover, the data-driven control methods for LPV systems (i)-(iii) from the previous section are applicable for analysing and controller design for the embedded velocity-form LPV system \eqref{velocity_form_LPV} using SDPs with a finite number of LMI constraints.
+The velocity-form of a nonlinear system describes the dynamics of $\Delta x(t)=x(t)-x(t-1)$ and naturally exhibits a state-depended form.
+Similar to Assumption~\ref{Assu_LPV}, \cite{LPV_nonlinear2} requires additional insights into the nonlinearities of its dynamics to infer a suitable scheduling variable.
+As for the direct LPV embedding, the data-driven control methods for LPV systems (i)-(iii) from the previous section are applicable for analysing and designing controllers for the embedded velocity-form LPV system using SDPs with a finite number of LMI constraints.
+Also note the similarities of the analysis of the velocity-form and incremental system analysis of nonlinear system \eqref{NL_sys_LPV} \citep{DifferentialPass}.\\

-As shown in \cite{LPV_stability}, stability of \eqref{velocity_form_LPV} implies that the underlying nonlinear system is stable for all its equilibria.
-Similar results are also shown for asymptotic stability and dissipativity.
-Hence, an LPV embedding for the velocity-form ensures global guarantees contrary to the guarantees from direct LPV embedding.
-Also note the similarities of the analysis of the velocity-form \eqref{velocity_form} and incremental system analysis of nonlinear system \eqref{NL_sys_LPV} \citep{DifferentialPass}.
-On the other hand, the controller synthesis from the velocity-form determines a controller regarding the time-differences $\Delta u(t)=K(p)\Delta x(t)$.
-Thus, \cite{LPV_nonlinear2} (Section 4.B) derives a well-posed nonlinear feedback controller such that the interconnection of it with the nonlinear system corresponds to the interconnection of time-differences controller and \eqref{velocity_form_LPV}.\\
+As summarized in Figure~\ref{Fig.LPV_summary}, combining an embedding of an unknown nonlinear dynamics into an LPV system and data-driven control techniques for LPV systems enables a data-based system analysis and control of nonlinear systems.

-To summarize, combining an embedding of an unknown nonlinear dynamics into an LPV system and data-driven control techniques for LPV systems enables a direct data-based system analysis and control of nonlinear systems.
 The key idea to analyze systems and design controllers by SDPs despite nonlinear dynamics is the linearization by embedding the nonlinear system into an LPV system.
 Thereby, the nonlinearity is relaxed as the free scheduling variable.
 The LPV embedding comes at the cost of additional conservatism due to the independence of the scheduling variable regarding states and inputs.
 Thus, the LPV representation allows for more possible trajectories than the ground-truth nonlinear system.
 Nevertheless, \cite{LPV_Nonlinear} indicates the successful application of an LPV embedding for a large subset of nonlinear systems.
+We also refer to \cite{LTI_embedding} for an embedding of a nonlinear system into an LTI system by introducing additional inputs and for its application for data-driven simulation.